Connie Chan (politician): Tenure

 Chan was sworn into office on January 8, 2021.

 Chan supported legislation by Supervisor Dean Preston to create a city-run public bank.
 In February 2021, Chan supported a plan to provide free Summer Activities for San Francisco's elementary school students.

 In February 2021, Chan and Peskin called upon the city controller and Budget Analyst's Office to investigate the San Francisco Parks Alliance, amid a debate on whether to renew the city's contract with the Alliance to operate the SkyStar Wheel, a Ferris wheel at Golden Gate Park.
 Chan and fellow Supervisor Aaron Peskin blocked a decision by the San Francisco Historic Preservation Commission to extend the wheel's stay through 2025, referring it to a vote in the Board of Supervisors.
 Instead of the Commission's proposal for a four-year extension, Chan and Peskin proposed a one-year extension, citing complaints from Ferris wheel opponents regarding the wheel's bright lights and electric generator, which they said might injure wildlife, as well as the San Francisco Parks Alliance's linkage to a corruption investigation.
 The Board of Supervisors rejected the Chan/Peskin proposal on a 6–5 vote.

+During the 2022 recall of District Attorney Chesa Boudin, Chan opposed the recall effort.
+This stance drew scrutiny as it diverged from the voting patterns of her constituency; in Chan's own District 1 (Richmond), 57% of residents voted in favor of the recall.
+Additionally, polling indicated that 67% of Asian American and Pacific Islander voters citywide supported the recall, leading to criticism from constituents that her opposition was out of step with the community's concerns regarding public safety.

 As chairman of the Board of Supervisors, Peskin appointed Chan as chair of the Budget Committee, whose other members were Supervisors Myrna Melgar and Joel Engardio.
 As Budget Committee chair, Chan supported extension of the COVID-19 pandemic-era CalFresh emergency benefits and called for eventually making the Muni system fare-free.

 Chan disagreed with several of Mayor Breed's key priorities.
 Chan and other supervisors, along with the mayor, ultimately negotiated a $14.6 billion budget, which ended a $780 million deficit that had emerged in the two years of the pandemic, and largely preserved Breed's major proposals on public safety and economic policy.
 The budget included close to $63 million in additional funding for San Francisco Police Department, representing an 8.5% increase in the department's budget.
 Chan opposed Breed's separate proposal for an additional $27 million supplemental appropriation to SFPD.
 The budget also adopted a compromise negotiated between Breed and supervisors regarding funding of the San Francisco emergency homeless shelter network.
 The budget adopted a limited version of Breed's proposal to offer tax incentives to firms opening new offices in downtown San Francisco.